broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 The RemoveDuplicatesFromBam task removes multi-mapped reads, optical duplicates, and PCR duplicates from the aligned BAM.
 It then adds readgroup information and creates a new, coordinate-sorted aligned BAM output.

 #### 4. Collecting metrics
 The CollectMultipleMetrics task uses the Picard tool CollectMultipleMetrics to perform QC on the deduplicated BAM file.
 These metrics are copied to the final cell-by-gene matrix output (Loom file).
-A detailed list of thesse metrics can be found in the [Multi-snSS2 Count Matrix Overview](./count-matrix-overview.md).
+A detailed list of these metrics can be found in the [Multi-snSS2 Count Matrix Overview](./count-matrix-overview.md).

 #### 5. Counting genes
 The CountAlignments task uses the featureCounts package to count introns and exons.
 First, the featureCounts tool counts intronic alignments in the deduplicated BAM using a custom GTF with annotated introns.
 The tool flags intronic alignments if they overlap an annotated intron by a minimum of 3 bp.